-Another way to send a screenshot directly to your printer is to use a specialized screenshot-taking app and configure it, so that it prints screenshots immediately after you take them.
+Another way to send a screenshot directly to your printer is to use a specialized screenshot-taking app and configure it to print screenshots immediately after you take them.
 There are many such apps available on the internet, so we can’t cover them all in detail.
-However, regardless of the app you choose to use, the steps involved should be similar.
+However, regardless of your chosen app, the steps involved should be similar.

 For this tutorial, we chose to use Screenpresso.
-It’s a free app that is designed to capture screenshots and make screen recordings.
+It’s a free app designed to capture screenshots and make screen recordings.
 You can get it from here: Screenpresso.
-After you download and install it, launch its main window by clicking or tapping on its icon from the system tray.
+After downloading and installing it, launch its main window by clicking or tapping on its icon from the system tray.

 Then, open Screenpresso’s menu with a click or tap on the small wrench button from the top-right corner and select Settings.

 In the settings window, go to its Screenshot tab, select Print as the “Action to perform on screenshot,” and click or tap OK.